 Why is the adjuster blaming me for the motorcycle wreck?

 Many people are prejudiced against motorcyclists.
-While it is true that certain bike riders drive recklessly, most motorcyclists are well trained, responsible drivers.
-The prejudice against motorcyclists often means they get blamed for causing either the wreck or their injuries or both.
-The process of blaming the bike rider starts with the car driver who was not paying adequate attention, and then is passed to the adjuster in form of written or recorded statements.
-Adjusters know if their driver did not cause the wreck or the injuries, they do not have to pay under Texas law, so they readily adopt the statements of their driver even if the driver never even saw the motorcyclist.
+While it is true that certain bike riders drive recklessly, most motorcyclists are well-trained, responsible drivers.
+The prejudice against motorcyclists often means they get blamed for causing either the accidemt or their injuries or both.
+The process of blaming the bike rider starts with the car driver who was not paying adequate attention, and is then passed to the adjuster in the form of written or recorded statements.
+Adjusters know if their driver did not cause the accident or the injuries, they do not have to pay under Texas law, so they readily adopt the statements of their driver even if the driver never even saw the motorcyclist.